 We offer the option of dental sedation for a range of reasons:

-- Dental anxiety and fear: for anyone who experiences anxiety, high levels of stress or fear when visiting the dentist, sedation can make it possible to receive your care feeling stress-free.
+• Dental anxiety and fear: Sedation will help you feel comfortable if you experience anxiety, high levels of stress, or fear when visiting the dentist.
+Dental sedation can make it possible to receive dental care feeling stress-free.

-- Complex dental procedures: if your treatment is invasive or complex, we may offer sedation to keep you comfortable for an extended period of time.
-This will make it easier for our team to care for you in an efficient manner.
+• Complex dental procedures: We may offer sedation to keep you comfortable for an extended period if you have invasive or complex treatment.
+This will make it easier for our team to care for you efficiently.

-- Restoring dental health: for patients needing dental implants or who have been away from the dentist and require a series of treatments to restore their smile, dental sedation can enable your dentist to perform several procedures in a single visit.
+• Restoring dental health: Sedation is an excellent option for patients who have not visited the dentist in a long time.
+We can provide care for complex dental probelms using dental sedation.
+Sedation can enable our dentist to perform several procedures in a single visit.

 This section will cover what you should do to prepare for sedation at the dentist.
-There are many things that you can do to make your visit more comfortable and help you get through the procedure without feeling any pain and anxiety.
+You can follow these tips to make your visit more comfortable and help you get through the procedure without feeling any pain and anxiety:

-- You should always be honest with your dentist about what medications or drugs you are taking.
-This is important because some drugs can interact with sedatives and make them less effective.
+1. You should always be honest with your dentist about what medications you take.
+Some drugs can interact with sedatives and make them less effective.
+Medical conditions can make it harder to metabolize oral sedatives.
+Tell our office if you have medical conditions that can interact with sedation.

-- Do not eat or drink for 6 hours before being sedated at the dentist.
-Avoid any foods that might cause gas or bloating before the appointment, as this can also make it difficult for the sedative to work properly.
+2. Do not eat or drink for 6 hours before being sedated at the dentist.
+Avoid any foods that might cause gas or bloating before the appointment.
+These foods can impact the effectiveness of the dental sedative.

-- We recommend drinking lots of water before undergoing dental sedation.
-Hydration is very important before any procedure.
+3. We recommend drinking lots of water before undergoing dental sedation.
+Hydration is vital before any procedure.
 Patients can have water up until 2 hours before their appointment.

-- Be sure to get a good night’s sleep the night before your procedure.
-We also recommend wearing comfortable clothing to your appointment.
+4. Be sure to get a good night’s sleep the night before your procedure.
+We also recommend wearing loose clothing to your appointment to help you feel comfortable.

 We will go over more specific instructions during your initial consultation.
-Every patient is unique at our dental practice, so we will tailor instructions to your specific case.
+Everyone at our dental practice is unique.
+We will customize instructions for your case to make sedation work for you.

 Sedation Dentistry FAQs

-How long does dental sedation take to wear off?
+How long does it take for dental sedation to wear off?

 Dental sedation takes 3-6 hours to wear off.
 Patients may feel some slight effects of the sedation for up to 24 hours after the procedure.